zuo/unittest_expander/docs/reference.rst

    -- are "expanded", that is, actual parametrized versions of those methods (and/or classes) are generated.

-   The public interface the decorator provides includes also the following attributes (making it possible to :ref:`change how names of parametrized test methods and classes are generated
+   The public interface provided by :func:`expand` includes also the following attributes (making it possible to :ref:`customize how names of parametrized test methods and classes are generated
    <custom-name-formatting>`):